Grammar school: Tripartite System

 Grammar school pupils were given the best opportunities of any schoolchildren in the state system.
 Initially, they studied for the School Certificate and Higher School Certificate, replaced in 1951 by General Certificate of Education examinations at O-level (Ordinary level) and A-level (Advanced level).
 In contrast, very few students at secondary modern schools took public examinations until the introduction of the less academic and less prestigious Certificate of Secondary Education (known as the CSE) in 1965.
-Until the implementation of the Robbins Report in the 1960's expanding higher education, pupils from public and grammar schools effectively monopolised access to universities.
+Until the implementation of the Robbins Report in the 1960s expanding higher education, pupils from public and grammar schools effectively monopolised access to universities.
 These schools were also the only ones that offered an extra term of school to prepare pupils for the competitive entrance exams for Oxford and Cambridge.

 According to Anthony Sampson, in his book Anatomy of Britain (1965), there were structural problems within the testing process that underpinned the eleven plus which meant it tended to result in secondary modern schools being overwhelmingly dominated by the children of poor and working-class parents, while grammar schools were dominated by the children of wealthier middle-class parents.
 The Tripartite System was largely abolished in England and Wales between 1965, with the issue of Circular 10/65, and the Education Act 1976.
 Most maintained grammar schools were amalgamated with a number of other local schools, to form neighbourhood comprehensive schools, though a few were closed.
 This process proceeded quickly in Wales, with the closure of such schools as Cowbridge Grammar School.
 In England, implementation was less even, with some counties and individual schools successfully resisting conversion or closure.

 The Direct Grant Grammar Schools (Cessation of Grant) Regulations 1975 required direct grant schools to decide whether to convert into comprehensives under local authority control or become private schools funded entirely by fees.
 Of the direct grant schools remaining at that time, 51 became comprehensive, 119 opted for independence, and five were "not accepted for the maintained system and expected to become independent schools or to close".
 Some of these schools retained the name "grammar" in their title but are no longer free of charge for all but a few pupils.
 These schools normally select their pupils by an entrance examination and sometimes by interview.